 Journalism Core Requirements

-At least four courses in one of five areas: editing and graphic design, broadcast and electronic journalism, multimedia, photojournalism, and reporting:
+At least four courses (unless stated otherwise) in one of five areas: editing and graphic design, broadcast and electronic journalism, multimedia, photo and video journalism, and reporting:

 Multimedia (four-course minimum): JOMC 187, 581, 582 or 583, 586

-Two additional JOMC courses (six hours) to reach 39 hours
+Depending on the specialization chosen, at least two additional JOMC elective courses (six hours) to reach 39 hours (not to exceed 48)

-The School of Journalism and Mass Communication, in conjunction with the KenanFlagler Business School, created the major in business journalism to enable potential journalists and other communication professionals to address the growing need for understanding how markets and business work and the ability to explain these increasingly complex areas in a way that the average mass communication consumer can understand.
+The School of Media and Journalism, in conjunction with the KenanFlagler Business School, created the major in business journalism to enable potential journalists and other communication professionals to address the growing need for understanding how markets and business work and the ability to explain these increasingly complex areas in a way that the average mass communication consumer can understand.
 The program prepares undergraduate students for positions primarily in journalism but also in public relations and internal communications.

-Students must apply within the School of Journalism and Mass Communication.
+Students must apply within the School of Media and Journalism.
 Applications will only be accepted each fall.
 The earliest students may apply is the fall of their sophomore year.
-Because admission to the major is by application only, a student should predeclare reporting as their intended specialization in the journalism school with an advisor in the Academic Advising Program.
-To enter the program, a student must be classified as a junior (a total of 60 or more completed hours) the fall following their application and have a cumulative grade point average of 3.1.
+Because admission to the major is by application only, a student should predeclare reporting as their intended specialization in the school with an advisor in the Academic Advising Program.
+To enter the program, a student must be classified as a sophomore with a total of 45 or more completed hours the fall following their application and have a cumulative grade point average of 3.1.